1 First steps with Polars

 DataFrames come with several attributes for exploration:

-# Get rows number
+# Get the number of rows

 flights.height